natebrunnett/MERN-client/README.md

     $ cd MERN-client && npm i
     $ npm start

 However, to modify and make changes, it's best to learn VSCode, Gitbash and Node Packet Manager.
+Which are all ultimately easy to use, in fact you may not even need VSCode at all, if you know how to use Nano.

 # MERN-client